HaxeFlixel/haxeflixel.com/src/documents/documentation/03_resources/00-resources.html.md

-Here we are collectig code snippets, tutorails and general informaiton for game development with HaxeFlixel.
+Here we are collecting code snippets, tutorials and general information for game development with HaxeFlixel.
 If you want to add to this list